RyanCMcDonald/lancelot_group_project/.ipynb_checkpoints/README-checkpoint.md

 |                 |                                                     | FBProphet                                    | Prophet                            |

 ---
-### Analysis - TO BE UPDATED!
+### Analysis

+1. Initial exploratory data analysis was methodical.
+Review of all features was conducted to better understand the data and which features contributed most to food insecurity.
+Once the initial analysis was completed, modeling began.
+    - For some models, all features were utilized and for others,  only subsets of features (those deemed most influential to food insecurity) were used.
+This helped us better understand the influences our features had on our results.
+    - Our production model utilized all numerical features from our primary data set, netting our strongest results, while being the most interpretable.
+Quick run times also helped with out decision.

-1. All utilized datasets were cleaned and modified to provide the needed information to complete the problem statement.
+2. All utilized datasets were cleaned and modified to provide the needed information to complete the problem statement.

--

-2. Additional supporting analysis is provided in the code notebook for review, as well as additional insights.
+3. Additional supporting analysis is provided in the code notebook for review, as well as additional insights.
 Indepth and detailed processing and review are featured throughout the code notebook within markdown and code- formatted lines.

 ---
 ### Conclusions and Recommendations- TO BE UPDATED!!!